 The pioneer and one of the original leaders on the so called Road

 to Independence of The Gambia from

 Aku named Edward Francis Small.
 He was

 in Freetown at the Methodist High School he gained employment

 He was posted to Ballanghar Village in 1917 on a trial period

 however, he was soon transferred to Sukuta following what's called

 Night Service" - the gathering of the faithful in church

 on New Year's Eve.
 The ringing however, annoyed a British Merchant

 living in the village called James Walker.
 After a heated quarrel

 the two men started fighting.
 While at

 Sukuta he became disenchanted and criticized Reverend P. S.

 Toys who had transferred him.
 This friction led to him being fired

 from the church.

-The Ballanghar Incident marks the commencement of Francis Edward Small's career on the
+The Ballanghar Incident marks the commencement of Francis Edward

-a conference in the Gold Coast at Accra
+In 1920 Small attended a conference in the Gold Coast at Accra

 in which he gave a speech about the right of West Africans to

 British West Africa (NCBWA) and after Small came back to Bathurst

 he set up the Gambia chapter of the

-In the decade that followed Francis Edward Small was both the editor
+In the decade that followed Francis Edward Small was both the

-the citizens of Bathurst.
+of importance for the citizens of Bathurst.

 In 1928 the country's first trades union was established called